xyt556/espa-spectral-indices/README.md

 ## Release Notes
 * Replaced do_spectral_indices.py with spectral_indices.py
+* Added --version option to the command line
 * Enhanced Makefile's for build and installing the software
 * Installation installs to $PREFIX/espa-spectral-indices